-CRISIS MANAGEMENT
+CRISIS MANAGEMEN

 A robust and efficient security organization requires clearly defined roles and responsibilities.
-It must be clear across the organization who is responsible for implementing and executing security measures, such as screening new staff, and who has the mandate to make security decisions, for example when entering into new research collaborations.
+It must be clear across the organization who is responsible for implementing and executing security measures, such as screening new staff, and who has the mandate to make security-related decisions, for example when entering into new partnerships or collaborations.